ginobaltazar7/final-project-ginobaltazar7/README.md

 ## MEW Marketplace

 Project is affectionately inspired by my love of cats and animals, and my passion for conservation of wildlife species.
-The concept is around building a storefront between adopters and conservationist/storeowners, purchases in which funds conservation causes..
+The concept is around building a storefront between adopters and conservationist/storeowners.
+Ether purchases on the store funds conservation causes.

 - Admins - approving store requests
 - MEW Adopters - browse through digitized animals